ExeterDigitalHumanities/openrefine/README.md

 Click on the file above labelled [CharlesWoolfSlideCollection_CALMexport.xlsx](https://github.com/ExeterDigitalHumanities/openrefine/blob/main/CharlesWoolfSlideCollection_CALMexport.xlsx) to download the data.

 The images referred to in this metadata were catalogued by the team at Falmouth Archives, and are copyright.
 The slides themselves were transferred from the Estate of Charles Woolf to the Institute of Cornish Studies in 2016.
 Metadata is reproduced with permission.

+## Other Data
+The Library Carpentry lesson also makes a more science-oriented dataset available on the setup page, feel free to use that dataset (especially if you're working through the LC materials independently)